Campus Party: Campus Party Italy

-An important new feature of the second edition was the Job Factory, an area where participants and companies can get to know each other and carry out different activities together.

 The third edition was held in Milan from 24 to 27 July 2019.
 It was a four days and four nights non-stop event with 450 hours of content, 4,000 tents, 20,000 visitors, 250 speakers from all over the world and more of 180 partners among institutions, companies, universities and communities.
 To celebrate the 30th anniversary of the World Wide Web, Campus Party invited Sir Tim Berners-Lee as keynote speakers to talk about the future of the Internet.
 Concurrent with the announcement of the presence of the inventor of the WWW, Campus Party launched a global call for ideas entitled "WORLD WIDE WE_", a study developed together with Kantar that will involve the entire network of 650,000 young campuseros from 14 countries.
 Everyone was invited to share their ideas for a better web with Campus Party and the inventor of the www, like how to combat fake news and the phenomenon of hate speech, proposals for new methods of website maintenance and ideas for defending privacy.
 Four finalists presented their ideas directly to Sir Tim Berners-Lee in front of 4,000 young campuseros at the event, inspiring them to give even more in terms of ideas and projects, in the unique and distinctive manner of Campus Party.

 Campus Party TechFest (Detroit, USA)

-The first USA edition of Campus Party was scheduled from 6 to 8 of November 2020 at TCF Center in Detroit, Michigan but due to the covid pandemic the event was postponed.
-Campus Party TechFest will be the first-ever 24-hour, 3-day, 2-night geek festival in the United States.
-This event will bring together Millennials, Generation Z, students, professionals and geeks for an interactive festival of open innovation, creativity, science, entrepreneurship and entertainment.
-Campus Party TechFest will serve to present cutting-edge technological innovations and STEM-based activities that will transform future-facing global economic sectors.
+The first USA edition of Campus Party was scheduled from 6 to 8 of November 2020 at TCF Center in Detroit, Michigan but due to the COVID pandemic the event was postponed.

-Between 4,000 and 5,000 people are expected to descend on downtown Detroit for an international technology conference's first foray into North America.

 The conference will include workshops, demonstrations, hackathons, gaming and other activities, as well as keynote speakers such as Daymond John of reality television show "Shark Tank".